Adam Burish

 Adam Mark Burish (born January 6, 1983) is an American former professional ice hockey winger who played in the National Hockey League (NHL) with the Chicago Blackhawks, Dallas Stars and San Jose Sharks.
-He is currently an analyst covering Blackhawks games on NBC Sports Chicago.
+He is currently an analyst covering Blackhawks games on NBC Sports Chicago, however, the channel no longer exists.

 Playing career

 Burish was drafted in the 9th round of the 2002 NHL Entry Draft, 282nd overall by the Chicago Blackhawks.

 Prior to his NHL career Burish, a Madison, Wisconsin native, played at the University of Wisconsin and graduated with a degree in Economics.
 He served as captain for the national champion 2005–06 team, and assisted on both goals (by Robbie Earl and Tom Gilbert) in Wisconsin's 2-1 victory over Boston College in the title game.

 He recorded his first career NHL goal on January 22, 2008.

 Two seasons later, he won the Stanley Cup with the Chicago Blackhawks.

 On July 1, 2010, Burish left the Blackhawks as a free agent and signed a two-year deal with the Dallas Stars at $1.15 million per year.

 Upon expiration of his contract with the Stars, on July 1, 2012, Burish signed a four-year deal with the San Jose Sharks at $1.8 million per year, reuniting with University of Wisconsin teammate Joe Pavelski.

 On October 17, 2013, Burish had surgery to repair an injured back and was placed on Injured Reserve.

 In the 2014–15 season, on November 21, 2014, Burish was placed on waivers by the Sharks and was sent down to play with affiliate, the Worcester Sharks of the AHL.
 On January 14, 2015, the Chicago Wolves acquired Burish via loan.
 After concluding the season with the Wolves, on June 19, 2015, Burish was bought out from the final year of his contract with the Sharks, releasing him to free agency.

 Unable to gain another NHL deal, Burish left North America as a free agent, signing his first contract abroad for the 2015–16 season, in playing with the Växjö Lakers and Malmö Redhawks of the Swedish Hockey League (SHL).
 He left the Redhawks in 2016 after playing in 3 games.